pocc/tshark.dev/content/analyze/add_context/tshark_decryption.md

        -o "uat:80211_keys:\"wpa-pwd\",\"${psk}:${ssid}\""
 ```

-We can now send the result to a colleage who will not need to know the SSID/PSK.
+We can now send the result to a colleague who will not need to know the SSID/PSK.

 ### 3. Analyze